Four case loading lines at Rushden pack over 66 million kilos of potatoes annually for Morrisons customers

 This level of presentation precision was one of the key drivers behind automating the case loading operation at Rushden.
 Previously, potato packs were loaded manually into crates.
 It was labour intensive, incurred packing bottlenecks and resulted in messy tray presentation.

-It is simple for operatives to select the correct case loading patterns
+It’s easy for operatives to select the correct case loading patterns

 Having worked on both the manual packing and now automated lines, machine operative Dave reflects on the differences the robot cells have made to workers and waste.